Div

 1AscendC::Div(dstLocal, src0Local, src1Local, 512);

-- Example computation of the entire tensor
+- Example of full-tensor computation

 1dstLocal = src0Local / src1Local;